 As a follow-up to physical breast exams, mammograms, and/or ultrasounds, scintimammography helps physicians determine whether a breast abnormality requires biopsy.
 The ability for BSGI to detect breast cancer is not decreased by dense breast tissue or breast implants.

-Scintimammography is not a primary screening tool and does not replace mammography.
-Some physicians have used it as an adjunct in women who are at elevated risk for breast cancer but cannot undergo MRI screening.
+Scintimammography is not a primary screening tool nor does it replace mammography.
+Some physicians have used it as an additional screening option in women who are at a higher risk for breast cancer but cannot undergo MRI screening.

 How should I prepare?